NakWarsi/C_Program/README.md

-# C_Program
+# C_Program it is not an actual project
-these are the only prectice programmes
+these are the only practice programmes